V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 #### Test endstops led/terminal

+The onboard LED's test the wiring connections.
+Our Normally Closed (NC) endstop wiring will have a lit LED when not triggered and not lit when triggered.
+The Probe is the opposite, lit when triggered.

+You can test the firmware by running "$Limits", this will show a real time trigger display. "!" to exit that mode.

 ## Configurations

 Github link coming soon.

 ## Updating

 If you ever want or need to update the actual firmware or GUI you can do it with the FluidTerm or OTA.
 [FluidNC Wiki - Update](http://wiki.fluidnc.com/en/installation#upgrading-firmware) This is as easy as uploading a file and reseting with USB or WiFi.
 Very easy, no compiling.
+You can also do it from the WebUI in the file section.

 ## Common Gcode Scripts

+$H - Equivalent to Marlin's "Home All" or G28. $HX, $HY, $HZ for individual axes.

 $MD - Disables the steppers, power them down.

+$CD=config.yaml - saves any config changes you make to the file.
+To allow it to be there after a reboot.

 ## Laser tips